cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 A distribution plot shows how the data is concentrated in a range of values.
 The graph that appears looks similar to a bar graph in that there are bars.
-However, these bars show concentration of a variable across a range of values rather than the quantity possessed by a singular variable.
+However, these bars show the concentration of a variable across a range of values rather than the quantity possessed by a singular variable.
 The distributional plots in Seaborn are `displot` `histplot` `kdeplot` `ecdfplot` and `rugplot`.

 ```python
 sns.displot(x=independent_2, y=dependent_2, hue=hue_1)